Table of Contents

 - Do not drink chilled beverages in a haste

-- Avoid getting under air conditioner if your body is wet
+- Avoid getting under an air conditioner if your body is wet

-Everything has its pros and cons, so do monsoon in India.
-We know, for the joy of monsoons that you can bear the disadvantages of muddy streets, puddles, traffic jams or damped clothes.
-But you should not have to compromise with your health for it.
+Everything has its pros and cons, and so does monsoon in India.
+We know, for the joy of monsoons that you can bear the disadvantages of muddy streets, puddles, traffic jams, or damped clothes.
+But you should not have to compromise your health for it.

 Your monsoon can be magical if the methods of prevention are considered and practiced.